WangXiaoShawn/Robust-Remote-Process-Control/README.md

 The required directory structure for this solution is as follows.
 Ensure that the makefiles in each folder support this structure.

-|-FinalProject
+- FinalProject
- | |-ProcKiller - contains the ProcKiller application
+  - ProcKiller - contains the ProcKiller application
- | |-Child - contains the Child applications
+  - Child - contains the Child applications
- | |-common – contains the Configuration File reader application used by ProcKiller, SysManager and the Child programs
+  - common – contains the Configuration File reader application used by ProcKiller, SysManager and the Child programs
- | |-SysManager – contains the SysManager application
+  - SysManager – contains the SysManager application
- | |-config – contains the Configuration file read by ProcKiller, SysManager and the Child programs
+  - config – contains the Configuration file read by ProcKiller, SysManager and the Child programs
- | |-bin
+  - bin